Overview and scrutiny is about councillors working with local people, the community, council teams and other organisations

 on a topic.
 A Task and Finish group is a small group of Councillors who carry out a specific, time-limited piece of

 work.
-Final reports of past Groups can be found by following the link on this page.
+Links to reviews currently taking place, and to final reports of past Groups can be found by following the

 The aims of overview and scrutiny are to some extent laid down by the government.
 To get the most out of the overview